 d = x + vt = ½(c - (1½)v)t + vt = (½c + ¼v)t;

 where t is the amount of time that has elapsed since the observer's light-source emitted the original outbound light-pulse and v is the relative velocity at which the observer and the mirror are receding from each other.
 This reasoning requires that the "velocity" with which wave-crests approach the receding observer is necessarily c − v, and for an approaching observer, c + v.
 However, this does not mean that anything is materially travelling faster than light.
 Nor does it mean that information is travelling faster than light.

-Again, although this double source-centred view appears to work, it is not - as mentioned in the previous essay - consistent with any view of gravitational phenomena.
-Notwithstanding, if the observer-centred Ætherial View is applied to the thought experiment above, the mathematical reasoning is essentially the same.
-And it is consistent with a means of explaining gravity.
+Again, although this double source-centred view appears to work, it is not — as I mentioned in the previous essay — consistent with any view of gravitational phenomena.
+Notwithstanding, if the observer-centred Ætherial View is applied to the above thought experiment, the mathematical reasoning is essentially the same.
+And it becomes consistent with a means of explaining gravity.